GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Communication must be stateless in nature, such that each request from client to server must contain all of the information necessary to understand the request, and cannot take advantage of any stored context on the server.
+> ### We have seen that computer programming is an art, because it applies accumulated knowledge to the world, because it requires skill and ingenuity, and especially because it produces objects of beauty.
 >
-> ~ *Roy Fielding*
+> ~ *Donald Knuth*

 ---
 ## 🏎 Quick Facts